-- Small businesses can leverage low-cost digital marketing tactics like blogging, SEO, and email marketing to find new customers
+- Small businesses can leverage free and low-cost promotional tactics like blogging, SEO, and email marketing to find new customers

 - You can earn repeat customers by implementing referral and loyalty programs

 - Online review platforms include free and paid advertising/promotional strategies that can help build consumer trust

 As a small business owner, you’re likely careful about where and how you invest your marketing budget, aiming to make the biggest impact with the least amount of dollars.
 While the term “advertising” might conjure images of expensive Super Bowl commercials and five-story-tall billboards in Times Square, there are actually many ways to get your brand in front of customers for little to no money.
 Read on for 34 advertising and promotional ideas to help you achieve your business goals on a budget.

 Marketing is the overarching process of defining a business’s products and services, how and where to promote them, and what the price will be.
 Advertising is one element under the umbrella of marketing in the “promotion” category, which helps businesses build brand awareness and communicate with their target audiences.

 Traditionally, advertising is defined as promotion through paid channels.
 However, the digital marketing age has allowed the term “advertising” to slowly become more synonymous with any type of promotion, free or paid.
 Because the terms are used interchangeably in the modern day, the below list of ideas will include both free and paid advertising and promotion strategies small business owners can use to reach their ideal customers and optimize their marketing efforts, whether you have a storefront or are strictly ecommerce.

 34 free and low-cost advertising ideas

 All businesses want to maximize their advertising efforts while minimizing costs.
 From free online business profiles to networking and partnership opportunities, these free and low-cost advertising ideas can help generate both brand awareness and conversions for your business.

 1. Invest your time in content marketing